The pink-tinted Cactus plants make the perfect succulent for your house, thanks to its enormous pink flower.

 The Moon Cactus blooms with vivid pink flowers from March through June.

-The funnel-shaped blossoms have a width of up to four inches.
+Moreover, these funnel-shaped blossoms have a width of up to four inches.

 The blooms only last for approximately 12 hours, while the plant lasts for around 1-3 years.